mustafauysal/photonized/README.md

 # Photonized

-Photonized is an only-fly image resizer and optimizer that works on docker container.
+Photonized is an on-the-fly image resizer and optimizer that works on docker container.
 It's dead simple; you only need docker & docker-compose.

 ## Requirements